 A first measure consisting of a loan guarantee scheme for new and existing loans to undertakings of all sizes that cannot benefit from the federal guarantee scheme (see second measure) and that are active in the Flemish Region.
 The total estimated budget is EUR 3 billion.
-(9 April)
+(9 April).
+The scheme has been amended to allow for support to micro and small companies already in difficulty on 31 December 2019 (31 July).

 A second measure consisting of a loan guarantee scheme providing aid in the form of guarantees on portfolios of qualifying loans to undertakings of all sizes.
 The total estimated budget is EUR 50 billion.
-(11 April)
+(11 April) The scheme has been amended to allow for support to micro and small companies already in difficulty on 31 December 2019 (31 July).